Proven outcomes and superior value with iFR

-iFR is the global gold standard among resting indices, with 20,000 patients* studied and a Class IA recommendation in the ACC/AHA/SCAI, ESC and JSC Guidelines.1, 3-4 This is backed by clinical evidence and patient outcomes showing reduced costs, procedural time and patient discomfort.2 iFR also provides advanced guidance with iFR pullback and co-registration for PCI planning throughout the entire case.
+iFR is the global gold standard among resting indices, with a Class IA recommendation in the ACC/AHA/SCAI and ESC Guidelines.1,3 This is backed by clinical evidence and patient outcomes showing reduced costs, procedural time and patient discomfort.2 iFR also provides advanced guidance with iFR pullback and co-registration for PCI planning throughout the entire case.
 Learn more about the latest iFR patient studies and view the latest 5-year outcomes update.

 • DEFINE PCI